Marco Bonanomi: Formula 3000

 For 2006, Bonanomi drove in the Euroseries 3000 for the Fisichella Motor Sport team.
 He finished runner-up in the Drivers' Championship with six pole positions and wins from eighteen starts; his most successful stint yet in motorsport.

 Formula Master

 In addition to a full World Series by Renault campaign in 2007, Bonanomi also competed in selected rounds of the inaugural International Formula Master series, achieving in final placing of fifteenth in the Drivers' Championship.

 GP2 Series

 In the early part of 2008, Bonanomi drove in another new motorsport championship: the GP2 Asia Series.
 Driving for the Minardi Piquet Sports team, he won the final race of the season in Dubai, the most prestigious win of his racing career so far.
 He returned to the GP2 Asia Series in the 2008–09 championship, replacing Alex Yoong at Qi-Meritus Mahara from the January Bahrain meeting onwards.
 This was due to Yoong lacking sufficient time for racing.

+WEC Hypercar

+In 2023 Marco worked as a test & development driver on the Tipo 6 Isotta Frashini Italian LMH Hypercar alongside French driver Jean-Karl Vernay.
+British team Vector plans to enter the car in 2024 in WEC.

 Racing record

 Career summary

-† As he was guest driver Bonanomi was ineligible to score points.
+† As Bonanomi was a guest driver, he was ineligible to score points.